-This strategy is focused on revitalizing the visitor experience in collaboration with local communities and stakeholders.
-During the course of this management plan, visitor experience opportunities will be more welcoming with inclusive, accessible, quality facilities and services designed to meet the current and future needs of target markets identified in the park's Visitor Experience Strategy.
-Visitor facilities will be improved to meet the needs of current and emerging target markets while also incorporating more sustainable, environmentally friendly practices and reduced operation/maintenance costs.
+This strategy is focused on revitalizing visitor facilities and programming in collaboration with local communities and stakeholders.
+During the course of this management plan, visitor experience opportunities will be more welcoming with inclusive, accessible, quality facilities and services designed to address the current and emerging trends in visitation and the Canadian population.
+Investment will be targeted to meet the needs of these audiences while also incorporating environmentally friendly practices and reducing operation/maintenance costs.
 The implementation of a Trail Concept Plan will focus on an improved, sustainable trail network that appeals to a wide range of visitors.